-London is no different for us.
-Similar to New York, it doesn’t make sense to drive a car in London.
+London was no different for us.
+Similar to New York City, it doesn’t make sense to drive a car in London.
 Plus, there are Congestion Zones in many parts of London.
 Currently, charges are £11.50 per day, per vehicle that drives in a Congestion Zone between the hours of 7 am and 6 pm, Monday through Friday.
-To be prepared, before leaving Amsterdam and landing in London, we did some research on London public transportation.
-Here’s the break down…

 First, let’s review the different types of transportation briefly.
 We’ll get into more detail a bit further along in our post.
 Keep in mind, the majority of public transportation in London is overseen by Transport for London (TfL).

 The London Underground (The Tube)

 The London Underground is usually referred to as The Tube.
 It’s probably the main mode of transport you’ll use around the city.
 It’s easy to find a station, as there are currently 12 lines, and you rarely have to wait more than 5 minutes to get a train.
 It’s also the fastest way to get around, usually faster than driving, hiring a taxi, or an Uber.

 The London Overground, for simplicity, can be seen as an extension of the London Underground and DLR (Docklands Light Railway), as fares and zones are similar.
 As the name implies, rather than running underground like a subway, it’s above ground.
 To distinguish these trains and routes, the train’s exterior is painted orange, and so are the route lines on maps.